47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-So it was the time to contact Kotlin community.
+So it was the time to reach out the Kotlin community to get knowledge about it.

 ---